scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_recon.md

   HTML source also has a lot of other goodies, so it's important to throughly review it.
     Ex:
       The backend architecture of the app by reviewing the URL structures, etc.

+Using Public Information
+  An app that you're surveying